sivantsiv/bing_search/README.md

 # bing_search
-It allows to search for random topics in Bing
+It allows to search for random topics in Bing using Selenium WebDriver.